seve05/cli-trader/README.md

 Added quarterly overview of financials trying out Cursor for this.(its ok.. more precise prompts == better results)

 This requires Ollama install and the specific model you want to use.
-1. install dependencies: `pip install -r requirements.txt`
+1. install dependencies: `pip install -r /path/to/requirements.txt`
 2. navigate to folder `cli_trader/tr_functions`
 3. `python3 any_of_the_tools`